ibmresilient/resilient-community-apps/fn_alienvault_otx/README.md

 #About This Package

-This Alien Vault OTX function is RESTful Web service API, provides a way to search for threat intelligence information from the alien vault database.
+This Alien Vault OTX function is RESTful Web service API providing a way to search for threat intelligence information from the Alien Vault database.

-   threat intelligence indicators information can be searched for IP Address, Domain, Host Name, File Hashes, URL, CVE.
+   Threat intelligence indicators information can be searched for IP Address, Domain, Host Name, File Hashes, URL, CVE.

    For more information on alien vault OTX : https://otx.alienvault.com/api